-An incomplete in a required nursing course must be satisfactorily removed before progression in the Professional Nursing Program is permitted.
+An incomplete in a required nursing course must be satisfactorily removed before progression in the professional program is permitted.
 A grade of "I" is not allowed in clinical courses.
-See "Grading System," page 73 for university policy.
+See "Grading System," page 76, for university policy.

 Audited courses are not accepted as course credit in the minimum 120 semester hour requirement for graduation.